-'''

 The -k|--key-list option lists keys only.
-The -l|--name-list option lists keys and their
+The -l|--name-list option lists keys and their names.

-'''

 With either option, <aPPNAME> is an optional application name.
-If you specify an application name, <aPPNAME> is often one of:
+If you specify an application name, nfkminfo lists only the keys for that application.
+Commonly, <aPPNAME> is often one of: